iwasahighwayman/my-elusive-whale/README.md

 More detailed images and explanations will be provided below, but here is what a typical latching relay signal looks like:

-Here is the first attempt at the schematic and resulting printed circuit board (PCB).

 ![xxx](/images/analog-phototransistor2-breadboard-01-IMG_0331-20250628.JPG)

+Here is the first attempt at the schematic and resulting printed circuit board (PCB):

 ![xxx](/images/analog-phototransistor2-schematic-02-20250629.png)